Suppliers and subcontractors play a critical role in our business and we collaborate with them on sustainability topics.

 Human rights and modern slavery

-We respect the human rights of our employees, workers in our supply chain, customers, local communities and others affected by our business activities.
+We respect the human rights of employees, workers in our supply chain, customers, local communities and others affected by our business activities.
 We are guided by international standards such as the United Nations’ Universal Declaration of Human Rights and the European Convention on Human Rights.

 We respect the labour rights of our employees and those working on our behalf, including the rights to freedom of assembly and association, and non-discrimination.
 We address these rights through our human resources policies and our work on issues such as health, safety and diversity.